 Following is a description of the valuation methodologies used for assets and liabilities measured at fair value.
-There have been no changes in the methodologies used at September 30, 2022 or 2021.
+There have been no changes in the methodologies used at September 30, 2023 or 2022.

-Certificates of Deposit - Certificates of deposit are valued at face value plus accumulated interest at year end and are measured at cost.
+Certificates of Deposit - Certificates of deposit are valued at face value plus accumulated interest at year end.

-US Treasury Bills - US treasury bills are valued using bid evaluations from similar instruments in actively quoted markets.
+U.S. Treasury Bills - U.S. treasury bills are valued using bid evaluations from similar instruments in actively quoted markets.